lliTImInternet/lliT/README.md

 ## Facts About Me

-My name is lliT and I am developing different things.
+My name is lliT and I am a hobby develepor.
 One of my Projects is [Project Light](https://dsc.gg/Projectlight) a Minecraft Utility Pack for Bedrock Edition.

 ## My Current Projects